Techniques in Biochemistry Research

 Applications

-Biochemistry research has a wide range of applications in medicine, agriculture, and industry.
-Some of the most common applications include:
+Biochemistry research has broad applications across medicine, agriculture, and industry.
+Examples include:

 Conclusion